A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Introduction

 Several fundamental processes for the buildup of galaxies, like accretion, gas flows and feedback, determine the physical state of the circumgalactic medium \citep[CGM; for a brief review, see][]{CGM_review}.
 The CGM lies at the interface between galactic halos and diffuse baryons in the intergalactic medium (IGM), which traces the large-scale structure of the Universe, and can be precisely described by the $\Lambda$CDM cosmological model (see \citealt{Meiksin_review} and \citealt{McQuinn_2016} for recent reviews).
 As such, understanding the physical properties of the CGM and IGM around galaxies is crucial for advancing our understanding of galaxy formation and evolution in a cosmological context.

 Diffuse gas around galaxies and quasars (henceforth QSOs) can be probed via absorption line measurements in the spectra of background QSOs at small transverse separations from the foreground object.
-For example, the spectra of 15 highly luminous QSOs in the Keck Baryonic Structure Survey (KBSS) revealed that the CGM of foreground star-forming galaxies in the redshift range $2\lesssim z \lesssim 3$ presents an excess of neutral hydrogen (HI) absorption with respect to the IGM \citep[][and references therein]{Steidel_2010, Rudie_2012_CGM, Rakic_2012, Rudie_2013}. \cite{Turner_2014} confirmed these results and also observed an increased optical depth for metal lines in the vicinity of the galaxies.
-Other observations probed the \lya transmission up to galactocentric distances of $\sim 10 \, h^{-1} \Mpc$ , thus giving insight into the physics of both the CGM and IGM \citep{Adelberger_2003, Adelberger_2005, Crighton_2011}.
+For example, the spectra of 15 highly luminous QSOs in the Keck Baryonic Structure Survey (KBSS) revealed that the CGM of foreground star-forming galaxies in the redshift range $2\lesssim z \lesssim 3$ presents an excess of neutral hydrogen (HI) absorption with respect to the IGM \citep[][and references therein]{Steidel_2010, Rakic_2012, Rudie_2012_CGM, Rudie_2013}. \cite{Turner_2014} confirmed these results and also observed an increased optical depth for metal lines in the vicinity of the galaxies.
+Other observations probed the \lya transmission up to galactocentric distances of $\sim 10 \, h^{-1} \Mpc$, thus giving insight into the physics of both the CGM and IGM \citep{Adelberger_2003, Adelberger_2005, Crighton_2011}.
+Through a systematic study of high-optical-depth \lya absorbers in the IGM within the redshift range $2.6\lesssim z \lesssim 3.3$, the MAMMOTH (MApping the Most Massive Overdensity Through Hydrogen) project \citep{MAMMOTH_1, MAMMOTH_2} led to the discovery of overdensities in the cosmic web on scales $\sim 10-20 \Mpc$, enabling constraints on structure formation models.

 The Quasars Probing Quasars (QPQ) project uncovered a large sample of projected QSO pairs with small impact parameters \citep{Hennawi_2004, Hennawi_2006_binary_paper, Hennawi_2010}, which enabled the first studies of the CGM of quasars \citep{Hennawi_2006,QPQ2} at $z\sim 2-3$ (see also \citealt{Bowen_2006, Farina_2011, Farina_2013,Johnson_2013,Farina_2014,Johnson_2015,Johnson_2015_environment,Johnson_2016} for similar work at lower $z$).
 Using an enlarged statistical sample, \cite{Prochaska_2013} observed an excess of \lya absorption within $1 \Mpc$ from the foreground QSOs (see also \citealt{Prochaska_2013_QPQ5}).
 This enhanced absorption due to $\rm HI$, as well as metals \citep{QPQ7,Lau_2016}, implies the presence of a substantial reservoir of cool ($T\sim 10^4 \, \rm K$) metal-enriched gas around quasars \citep{Prochaska_2013_QPQ5}.